Generating Natural Language Queries for More Effective Systematic Review Screening Prioritisation: Summary of Findings

 \section{Summary of Findings}

 Finally, we answer our research questions based on our results:

-{\textbf{RQ1: What is more effective for screening prioritisation: the original Boolean queries, or natural language queries derived from Boolean queries?}} We find that generating natural language queries generally results in higher effectiveness than using Boolean queries.
-This is valid both when the Boolean query is used in the context of the SOTA neural rankers for screening prioritisation, and when used within the previously proposed CLF technique~\cite{scells2020clf} (the only published technique for screening prioritisation that explicitly uses the Boolean query for ranking).
+\paragraph{{\bf RQ1:} Comparison of original Boolean queries and generated natural language queries.} We find that generating natural language queries generally results in higher effectiveness than using Boolean queries.
+This is valid both when the Boolean query is used in the context of the SOTA neural rankers for screening prioritisation, and when used within the previously proposed CLF technique~\cite{scells2020clf}, the only published technique for screening prioritisation that explicitly uses the Boolean query for ranking.

-On the other hand, we also find that large gains can be obtained when the ranking lists obtained when using the original Boolean query and the generated natural language query are fused together.
+We also find that large gains can be obtained when the rankings obtained when using the original Boolean query and the generated natural language query are fused together.
 This result was obtained when using a simple rank fusion method, CombSUM: further improvements might be possible if using more sophisticated fusion methods~\cite{zhou2010information, wang2021bert}.
-This result suggests that these queries have complementary characteristics that can benefit screening prioritisation. \\
+This result suggests that these queries have complementary characteristics that can benefit screening prioritisation.

-{\textbf{RQ2: What is the impact of different generation models on the effectiveness of natural language queries derived from Boolean queries?}} When the effectiveness of two generation models, ChatGPT and Alpaca, are compared, we observe that ChatGPT consistently generates natural language queries that are more effective in screening prioritisation.
-The gap in effectiveness is more pronounced for the CLEF-2019-intervention dataset.
+\paragraph{{\bf RQ2:} Impact of generation models.} When the effectiveness of two generation models, ChatGPT and Alpaca, are compared, we observe that ChatGPT consistently generates natural language queries that are more effective in screening prioritisation.
+The gap in effectiveness is more pronounced for the CLEF-2019-Intervention dataset.
 This may be attributed to the training of Alpaca models on primary DTA topics, with intervention topics only contained in the test portion.
 This could have affected Alpaca's ability to perform effectively on the intervention topics.
-Conversely, ChatGPT, used in a zero-shot fashion, is not specifically tailored towards any topic; thus, its effectiveness is not significantly influenced by different types of systematic reviews.\\
+Conversely, ChatGPT, used in a zero-shot fashion, is not specifically tailored towards any topic; thus, its effectiveness is not significantly influenced by different types of systematic reviews.